 Have you ever wondered how your insurance company uses the money you pay for your premium?
-As it turns out, many insurance companies spend a significant portion of consumers’ premium dollars on things other than healthcare, like administrative costs and profits, executive salaries, overhead, and marketing.
+As it turns out, in addition to spending those dollars on your health claims, insurance companies spend a portion of premium dollars on things o like administration, executive salaries, overhead, profits, and marketing.

 What are the medical loss ratio rules?

-Insurer expenses that qualify as improving the quality of care might include:
+Expenses that qualify as improving the quality of care might include the following:

-- Advancement of health information technology to improve quality, transparency, or patient health outcomes.
+- Advancement of health information technology to improve quality, transparency, patient care, or health outcomes.

 - Provider credentials to establish its ability to give proper healthcare.

-- Programs to help support patient care, such as managing serious health conditions.
+- Programs to help support patient safety and care, such as managing serious health conditions.

 - Hospital discharge planning to reduce frequent hospital readmissions.

 The ACA, as well as some state laws, set MLR standards for different size markets.
-Individual and small group markets—insurance plans geared toward organizations with 50 or fewer full-time employees—are expected to spend at least 80% of their premium income on medical-related expenses, with 20% leftover for administration costs.
+Individual and small group markets, which have health insurance policies geared toward organizations with 50 or fewer full-time equivalent employees (FTEs), are expected to spend at least 80% of their premium income on medical-related expenses, with 20% leftover for administration costs.

-On the other hand, a large group market segment—with plans for organizations with more than 50 full-time employees—needs to spend at least 85% on medical-related expenses, leaving 15% for administrative costs.
+On the other hand, the large group market segment, which provides health insurance coverage for organizations with more than 50 FTEs, needs to spend at least 85% on medical-related expenses, leaving 15% for administrative costs.

 How are medical loss ratios percentages calculated?

-To calculate an MLR percentage, an insurer would divide the cost of medical services (things like claims paid and any expenses for healthcare quality improvement) by the total premiums collected over a period of time, minus any federal or state taxes, licensing, and regulatory fees paid in that same period.
+To do a medical loss ratio calculation, an insurer would divide the cost of medical services (things like medical claims paid and any expenses for healthcare quality improvement) by the total premiums collected over a period of time, minus any federal or state taxes, licensing, and regulatory fees paid in that same period.

 For example, let’s say an insurer uses $850 out of a customer’s $1,050 monthly premium to pay for that customer’s medical claims.
-The insurer also pays $50 in taxes and fees, so we’d subtract $50 off the premium price.
-Their MLR would be calculated by taking $850 divided by $1000, which is 0.85, or 85%.
+The insurer also pays $50 in taxes and fees, so we’d subtract $50 from the premium.
+They can calculate their MLR by taking $850 divided by $1000, which is 0.85, or 85%.

-An MLR of 85% means that an insurer spent 85 cents of every premium dollar on appropriate clinical services for the participant and won’t suffer any consequences for underspending on actual medical costs.
+An MLR of 85% means that an insurer spent 85 cents of every premium dollar on appropriate medical and clinical services for the participant and won’t suffer any consequences for underspending on actual healthcare costs.

 Why are medical loss ratio rules important?

 Regulation of MLRs is one of the most notable consumer protections in the ACA.
-While it’s ultimately something insurance companies have to keep track of, it should also matter to you as a policyholder.
+While it’s ultimately something insurance companies must keep track of, it should also matter to you as a policyholder.

-The rules put in place by the MLR standard offer several benefits to you as a customer and peace of mind when it comes to how your premium dollars are being spent.
+The MLR minimum standards offer several benefits to you as a customer and peace of mind regarding how your insurer spends your insurance premium dollars.
 Let’s go over some of those benefits below so you can better understand how they can help you.

 Increased transparency and accountability

-The MLR standard doesn’t just mandate that insurance companies keep track of their spending internally—they’re also required to report everything publicly.
+The MLR standard doesn’t just mandate that insurance companies keep track of their spending internally—they must also report everything publicly.
 That means every dollar of your premium is charted and categorized for the world to see.

-You can check out your insurance company’s MLR and look through their past reports using the Center for Medicare and Medicaid Services’s medical loss ratio search tool2.
+You can check out your insurance company’s MLR and review their past reports using the medical loss ratio search tool2 on the Center for Medicare & Medicaid Services website.

 This kind of public availability of how insurance companies spend their premium income is a great way to keep companies accountable.
 It also helps keep you informed on which companies are compliant and provide a credible experience for you as a customer.